tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 [io-streams](http://www.stackage.org/package/io-streams).

 The package `streaming`,
-as other streaming libraries, helps discerning whether a value is a list or a computation.
+as other streaming libraries, helps to discern whether a value is a list or a computation.
 It offers an effectful `Stream` abstraction as a sequence of computations on some parametric monad `m`, and each computation can produce a part of a potentially long list of values.

-This `streaming` package has a companion package called [streaming-bytestring](http://www.stackage.org/package/streaming-bytestring), which provides an effectful ByteString abstraction.
+This `streaming` package has a companion package called [streaming-bytestring](http://www.stackage.org/package/streaming-bytestring), which provides an effectful `ByteString` abstraction.
 Similar to `Stream`s, a `ByteString` is a sequence of computations, each of which yields a part of a potentially long bytestring.